vasily-kartashov/multivariate-c2/README.md

 Multivariate shape-preserving C2 tensor interpolation

-Compilation
+Compile
 ------------------
 Compile the extension for you platform

     mex tensorinterp.cpp pchip.cpp

-Settings up the grid
+Set up a grid
 ------------------
-Define the axes for your tensor and create the grid spanned by these axes.
-The number of axes is unlimited.
+Define the axes for your tensor and create the grid spanned by them.
+The number of axes is theoretically unlimited.

     axis1 = getaxis(-1, 1, 20, 'equidistant');
     axis2 = getaxis(-1, 1, 20, 'equidistant');
     grid = tensorgrid(axis1, axis2);

-The first two parameters of getaxis define define lower and upper boundary, the third parameter sets the number of points, the last parameter defines the distribution of the dots.
-The following distributions are implemented
+The first two parameters of `getaxis` define the lower and the upper boundaries, and the third parameter sets the number of points, the last parameter defines the distribution of the dots.
+The following distributions are supported

+ * equidistant
  * chebyshev
  * quadratic
  * cubic